 Shree Swami Samarth Shaktipeeth is a beautiful spot to see the sub-temples of another god and appreciate the natural beauty.
 Ayurvedic experts are also on hand to share their knowledge and offer free counsel to the devotees.
 The atmosphere is positive and tranquil, and you will enjoy a one-of-a-kind experience while touring the entire temple.
 The guests are enamoured with all of the amenities provided, from lodging to Prasad.
 As you hear new facts and anecdotes about Swamiji and are given by his followers' admiration, the offerings are beyond words.

 The well-known Avtar of Lord Shiva, Kedareshwar Mahadev, is worshipped in the Kedareshwar temple.
 A place to offer prayers and seek blessings of infinite energy.
 It is the place that has deep-rooted significance in the life of devotees, as a tale of the savior of Gautama by Lord Shiva at this particular famous is utterly shared by locals.
 Sage Gautama was about to kill a holy cow while leading his way when Lord Shiva came up to save him from committing such sin.
 An attractive place and admirable Interior attract tourists from all over the nation to come and witness the creator's hard work.

 You will get the VIP Darshan Pass at main gate of the temple.
 VIP Darshan pass will cost you Rs.
 200. Free Darshan is also available which takes around one to two hours depending on the condition.

-The opening and closing time of the Trimbakeshwar Temple is 5.30 am to 9.00pm.
-Devotees need to come to Trimbakeshwar in the darshan timings only.
+Devotees need to come to temple in the darshan timings only.